miso-lims/miso-lims/docs/_posts/2016-01-12-user-manual.md

 * Click _Save Dilutions_ in the upper right hand corner.

 ### Creating Pools
-A pool is one or more diluted libraries inside a tube that is loaded onto a partition container.
+A pool is one or more diluted libraries inside a tube that is loaded onto a sequencing container.
 A Pool is related to a specific Experiment and is tracked by a unique alias and identification barcode.

 * Click the _My Project_ tab and select the appropriate project from the list
 * Open the _Library Dilutions_ section and select _Create Pools_ from the Options menu.